-I personnaly preffered working from hotels’ gardens, or stay in my Airbnb appartment.
+I personally prefer working from hotels’ gardens or staying in my Airbnb apartment.

 How dangerous Tulum is for Digital Nomads?

 While I was in Tulum, there were about four shootings.
-One of them happend in the afternoon, and 200 meters from the spot where I was staying on the beach.
+One of them happened in the afternoon, and 200 meters from the spot where I was staying on the beach.

 There were shootings where tourists have been killed (in clubs mostly), or injured.

 I have never felt in danger while I was in Tulum.
 However, I could feel that I needed to be cautious.